ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

     - `total_positives`: The total number of positive samples in the entire dataset.
     - `total_negatives`: The total number of negative samples in the entire dataset.

     **Important:** When `arr_partial_offsets` is used, the `arr_scores` and `arr_labels` passed should be only a partition of the entire dataset, containing an interval of scores.
-The dataset should be divided into contiguous partitions, where each partition contains the samples whose scores fall within specific ranges.
+The dataset should be divided into contiguous partitions, where each partition contains the subset of the data whose scores fall within a specific range.
 For example:

     - One partition could contain all scores in the range [0, 0.5).
     - Another partition could contain scores in the range [0.5, 1.0].